elijahdecker/AdventOfCode/ReadMe.md

 ### POST `api/puzzle-helper`

-Imports all missing inputs from Advent of Code as well as creating missing solution files.
+Imports all missing inputs from Advent of Code as well as creating missing service files.
+This can be run before the event starts to pre-emptively populate the service files for the upcoming advent as well as importing the past advent inputs.

 ### POST `api/puzzle-helper-daily`
 - Query parameters